 Rent your gear and fuel up on snacks at The Hurricane Ridge Snack Bar and Rental Shop, open from mid-December through the end of March.
 If snowshoeing is a new endeavor for you, join the 1.5-hour ranger-guided snowshoe walk offered on weekends and holiday Mondays, it covers less than a mile.

 Please be aware that during the winter season, Hurricane Ridge Road is open at scheduled times.
 All vehicles are required to carry chains and must be off the ridge by sunset during the winter season.
 The Olympic National Park Visitor’s Center at Port Angeles provides a list of businesses that sell chains.
 Call the Road & Weather Hotline at (360) 565-3131 for current information or follow HRWinterAccess on Twitter for road updates and visit www.nps.gov/olym/planyourvisit/hurricane-ridge-in-winter.htm

 4. Hike Lover’s Lane Loop

 At six-miles roundtrip, the romantic Lover’s Lane Loop leads you along the Sol Duc River through a lush old-growth forest.
+Find the slightly hidden trailhead at Sol Duc Campground Loop B near the restrooms.
+There’s a small parking area next to the trailhead.
 Along the way, you will cross a wooden bridge and a boardwalk over a bog.
 You will hear the thundering sounds of Sol Duc Falls before you catch sight of them.
 Shrouded in mist, you can see rainbows when the sun is out.
 Keep your eyes peeled for cutthroat and steelhead salmon that run in the fall and winter.
-Access the trail at the behind the Sol Duc Hot Springs Resort, which opens for the season in late March.

 Do research before you go as Sol Duc River Road may be closed in winter due to snowfall.
 Check here for road conditions www.nps.gov/olym/planyourvisit/current-road-conditions.htm